nguyenviettung7691/tic-tac-toe-twist/README.md

 - Lane Shift: Shift a selected row or column by one cell cyclically.
 - Bomb: Make a single cell unplayable for both players and also destroy any existing mark on the cell.

+Game Modes change the overall game flow:

-Chaos Mode: Each round randomly selects a random number of variants.
+- Chaos Mode: Each round randomly selects a random number of variants and OTPs.

 ---